-Not only are car owners able to fix issues a lot quicker since then, they’re able to save money as they’re not anymore guessing which part of the vehicle has a problem or needs to be replaced.
+Not only are car owners able to fix issues a lot quicker since then, but they're also able to save money as they're not anymore guessing which part of the vehicle has a problem or needs to be replaced.

 Some common car problems like low performance, heavy emissions, and low-fuel economy are in fact easily detected by scan tools nowadays.
 Often, they are indicated by some lights on the dashboard.

 In this article, we will focus on the Check Engine Light which is more formally known as the Malfunction Indicator Lamp (MIL).
 We'll enumerate some common parts that mostly cause this "alarming" or sometimes "annoying" light to come on when found defective or underperforming.

 Moreover, we'll provide some simple tips as to how to eliminate it.